-I'm a postdoctoral researcher at Princeton University.
-My interests are in mathematical and computational biology, signal and image processing, and machine learning.
+I'm a data scientist and lapsed physicist.
+My interests are in machine learning, signal and image processing, and theoretical biology.

 I like thinking about methods and algorithms for solving complex problems.

 I work for the Market Builder Group within CBRE, the world's largest commercial real estate services company.
 We're a data analytics team, building business solutions around vast quantites of data using open-source technologies.

 Prior to joining CBRE, I built mathematical and statistical models of disease dynamics at Princeton University, as a postdoctoral researcher in the Department of Ecology and Evolutionary Biology.
 I obtained my PhD in Mathematical Neuroscience from the Centre for Complexity Science at the University of Warwick in 2013.
 I was affiliated with the departments of Physics, Computer Science, and Biological Sciences, and was part of the Computational Biology and Bioimaging Group.
 Before that, I received an MSc in Complexity Science in 2009, and a BSc in Chemistry in 2008.
 I was born in France, and have also lived in the USA, the UK, Poland and Russia.